OleksiyRudenko/php-listener/README.md

 Watch requests as they arrive from senders.

-Note that multi-part POST request parts are stored to files and log contains files information rather than part contents.
+Note that multi-part POST request parts are stored to files under `./root/post-files/` and on-screen log contains files information rather than parts' content.

 [TOC :arrow_double_up: ](#table-of-contents)